Eligibility: All Students

 - Awards are not granted retroactively.

-- For maximum consideration for all types of scholarships and awards, students must file the FAFSA by the February 14 priority date.
+- For maximum consideration for all types of scholarships and awards, students must file the FAFSA by the February 14 priority date (international students are not required to complete the FAFSA).
 Additional information on program-specific awards and availability can be found by visiting the Office of Financial Aid online.

-- Students must maintain continuous enrollment, and the minimum semester and cumulative GPA as required.
+- Students must maintain continuous enrollment and the minimum cumulative GPA required.

-If you are receiving federal financial aid funds, you must make Satisfactory Academic Progress (SAP) toward completing your degree program in a timely manner.
+If you are receiving federal financial aid or institutional funds, you must make Satisfactory Academic Progress (SAP) toward completing your degree program in a timely manner.

 If you are convicted for any offense under federal or state law involving the possession or sale of illegal drugs while enrolled, and that conviction occurs while you are receiving federal financial aid, you will lose eligibility for any such aid, including grants, loans, and work-study assistance.